maciekole/uklady_cyfrowe_i_mikroprocesory_projekt_ws2812/README.md

 Whole CooCox project.
 Code may have some bugs.
 If You find some feel free to contact me via email :)

+Big thanks to @g4lvanix and his ws2812 repo.

 #stm32 #stm32f407 #usart #ws2812 #LED #RGB